CreativeLuchi/CreativeLuchi/README.md

 Programming and scripting: R, Python (for statistical and bioinformatics analyses)

 🎯 Research Interests
-Viral protease structure-function relationships and inhibitor design Computational drug discovery and repurposing Functional genomics and transcriptomics
+Viral protease structure-function relationships and inhibitor design, Computational drug discovery and repurposing, Functional genomics and transcriptomics,
 Integration of multi-omics data for disease understanding